Askannz/optimus-manager/README.md

 Run
 * `optimus-manager --switch nvidia` to switch to the Nvidia GPU
+* `optimus-manager --switch amd` to switch to the AMD GPU and power the Nvidia GPU off
 * `optimus-manager --switch intel` to switch to the Intel GPU and power the Nvidia GPU off
-* `optimus-manager --switch amd` to switch to the AMD GPU and power the Nvidia GPU off
+* `optimus-manager --switch hybrid-amd` to switch to the AMD GPU but leave the Nvidia GPU available on-demand offloading
 * `optimus-manager --switch hybrid-intel` to switch to the Intel GPU but leave the Nvidia GPU available for on-demand offloading, similar to how Optimus works on Windows.
-See [the Wiki](https://github.com/Askannz/optimus-manager/wiki/Nvidia-GPU-offloading-for-%22hybrid%22-mode) for more details.
+See [the Wiki](https://github.com/Askannz/optimus-manager/wiki/Nvidia-GPU-offloading-for-%22hybrid%22-mode) for more details
-* `optimus-manager --switch hybrid-amd` to switch to the AMD GPU but leave the Nvidia GPU available on-demand offloading.
-* `optimus-manager --switch ac_auto` to switch to the Nvidia GPU when connected to AC and `ac_auto_battery_mode` from the config when disconnected
+* `optimus-manager --switch ac_auto` to switch to `ac_auto_extpower_mode` from the config when connected to AC and `ac_auto_battery_mode` when disconnected
 * `optimus-manager --switch auto` to automatically detect which mode you are currently running and auto-switch to another (will switch to `hybrid-amd` if you are in `nvidia` mode, and to `nvidia` otherwise)

 *WARNING :* Switching mode automatically logs you out, so make sure you save your work and close all your applications before doing so.